viamrobotics/docs/docs/tutorials/install-on-pi.md

 $ ssh pi@<hostname>.local
 ```

 If you are prompted “Are you sure you want to continue connecting?”, type “yes” and hit enter.
-You should be greeted by a login message and a command prompt (pi@<hostname>:~ $).
+You should be greeted by a login message and a command prompt (`pi@$HOSTNAME:~ $`).
 Now that you’re on the Pi, download the latest viam-server AppImage package:
 ```bash
 $ wget http://packages.viam.com/apps/viam-server/viam-server-latest-aarch64.AppImage -O viam-server
 ```